 The pain of those early wounds go deep.

 We know that we ALL have a responsibility to respond to one another in love, with compassion and respect, and to stand together hand-in-hand to obliterate oppression and prejudice.

 Yesterday during our ZOOM church service, our pastor, Steve Hundley, offered the following prayer.
 It is just what I needed to hear as I embrace with confidence the power of prayer and the belief that God hears, God cares, and God answers us when we cry out to Him:

 “How many times in Your earthly ministry, O Lord, did You touch the fevered brows of those who were ill; or, the trembling hands of those who were afraid; or, the sagging shoulders of those bowed down in grief?

+As God’s children… Let us live as One.
 Let’s just walk around makng the world a better place!
+Embrace Confidence!